 —Founder and Director

-Gabriela Rendón is an Assistant Professor of Urban Planning and Community Development at the School of Design Strategies, Parsons School of Design.
+Gabriela Rendón is an Associate Professor of Urban Planning and Community Development at the School of Design Strategies, Parsons School of Design.
 From 2017 to 2019, she co-directed the MS in Design and Urban Ecologies and the MA in Theories of Urban Practice programs.
 She is currently a member of the Urban Council at the School of Design Strategies.
 Rendón holds a Ph.D. in Spatial Planning and Strategy and a MS in Urbanism from Delft University of Technology in the Netherlands and a BS in Architecture from the Monterrey Institute of Technology and Higher Education in Mexico.
 She is a founding member of Urban Front and Cohabitation Strategies.
 Over the last fifteen years, Rendón has been engaged in housing and urban projects commissioned by art and cultural institutions, as well as municipalities and public agencies in diverse countries, including the Netherlands, Italy, France, Germany, Venezuela, Ecuador, Canada, and the United States.
 Read more→

 Mia Charlene White